-Based on their previous research related to selective C-F/C-H bond activation of fluoroarenes by cobalt complexes, Li et al. reported selective hydrodefluorination of aryl fluorides catalyzed by Co(PMe3)4.
-In this method, sodium formate was utilized as a reducing agent, and the reaction can be conducted in either acetonitrile or DMSO (Scheme 15).
+Based on their previous research related to selective C-F/C-H bond activation of fluoroarenes by cobalt complexes, Li et al. reported the selective hydrodefluorination of aryl fluorides catalysed by Co(PMe3)4.36 In this method, sodium formate was applied as a reducing agent, and the reaction can be conducted in either acetonitrile or DMSO (Scheme 15).